IAD-INTERNATIONAL/actions-deploy-cloudfront/README.md

 # actions-deploy-cloudfront
-GitHub Action used to deploy static websites to AWS cloudfront
+GitHub Action used to deploy static websites to an AWS S3 Bucket